 Training Your Dog to Stop Jumping

 When a puppy runs up to you and jumps in excitement, it’s cute and makes you feel special.
 While they are puppies, it may not cause much of a problem, but without proper training, dogs will grow up and continue their jumping behavior.
+This can be a problem when it comes to having guests to your home, especially those who may not feel comfortable around dogs in the first place.

 There are a few ways to respond to your dog jumping: